ska-telescope/observation-execution-tool/docs/src/rest_client.rst

 REST Client
 ***********

 SKA observations will be controlled by ‘Procedures’.
 Each 'Procedure' comprises a Python script and a set of arguments, some of which will be set when the script is loaded and some at run-time.

 The management of 'Procedures' and the processes which execute them is handled by the :doc:`rest_server`, which implements the methods described in the :doc:`rest_api`.
-This server lets the user:
+The :doc:`rest_server` lets the user:

-* Load a requested Procedure script(s) with initialization arguments and have it ready for execution.
+* Load requested Procedure scripts with initialization arguments and have them ready for execution.
-* When required, pass run-time arguments to the script and start a process executing it.
+* When required, pass run-time arguments to a script and start a process executing it.

 Aborting script execution is not required in this PI.